 When I interviewed Don McLean last summer I asked him about Jake:

 Alan: Back in June we received another fan letter written to you by a young man in Nottingham, England.
-By December 2012 he was the biggest music star of the moment in the UK, touring the US with Noel Gallagher and telling the world’s media that you were his hero.
+By December 2012 he was one of the biggest music stars of the moment in the UK, touring the US with Noel Gallagher and telling the world’s media that you were his hero.
 What do you make of Jake Bugg?

 AH: Do you see a young Don McLean in Jake?

 DM: Yeah, I do, I see an enthusiasm and I see a dreamy quality to him.
 He sees something.
 I can tell from his letter that he’s quite bright and he’s able to push through imaginary walls and to get to something in a songwriting way that has to do with what he’s seeing.
 Time will only tell how long he will want to pursue that – you know whether he finds a way to pursue that and to grow in pursing that or whether he gets distracted.
 There are so many distractions you know – marriages, drugs, alcohol, all kinds of stuff – not to mention court cases – that drag a person down and take the fun out of what it is you’re doing so he has to be careful about those things.
 I think I was a more troubled person than he seems to be.
 Very few handled success as badly as I did.
 I think it’s because singing became an obligation for quite a while.

 You know artists are very self-centred and we know we’re wonderful and we think everybody should think we’re wonderful but sometimes we wake up and realise other people have agendas, they have lives, they have plans for themselves, and they don’t include you, you know.
 It’s eye opening especially when you’re that self-centred and I certainly was and most artists that I know are and that’s the reason why you don’t pay attention because you assume everybody loves you and has your best interests at heart and they don’t.